JuliaPsychometrics/AbstractItemResponseModels.jl/README.md

 iif(model::ItemResponseModel, theta, i, y)
 ```

-An item response model is fitted to data by a `fit` function
+An item response model is fitted to data by a `fit` function,

 ```julia
 fit(::Type{<:ItemResponseModel}, data, args...; kwargs...)
 ```

-If applicable an expected score function and an information function must be provided,
+If applicable, an expected score function and an information function must be provided.

 ```julia
 expected_score(model::ItemResponseModel, theta[, is, weights])